Sucat, Muntinlupa: Subdivisions

 Sitio Bagong Silang, located in southwestern Sucat, is disputed with the adjacent barangay of BF Homes in Parañaque.
 Meanwhile, Sitio Pagkakaisa in barangay San Martin de Porres, Parañaque is erroneously considered as part of Sucat, Muntinlupa; in fact, Sucat Elementary School has an annex campus in this sitio.

 Demographics

-Barangay Sucat is the fifth most-populated barangay in Muntinlupa, with a population of 56,354 people according to the 2020 census, down from a population of 57,504 in the 2015 census.
+Barangay Sucat is the fifth most-populated barangay in Muntinlupa, with a population of 59,601 people according to the 2024 census.